IngeborgArdoe/training/discovery/analysis_part1.md

 ## Analysis from class

-Try to recreate the analysis shown in class/postet on the screen.
+Try to recreate the analysis shown in class/posted on the screen.
 These are the steps:

 ### Total number of trips

 1. In the Discovery-panel click "Analysis" and create a new analysis.
 Remember to save.

 2. Create a new tile.

 3. Scale the tile to match the solution environment and give the tile a header.

 4. Choose tile type _Measure_.

     a.
-In DATA - Value - choose the correct data source and aggregation.
+In DATA - Value - choose a data source and aggregation.

     b.
 In FORMAT - Body - change font size and color.

 5. Save and preview

 ### Number of trips per weekday

 1. Create a new tile.
 Scale tile and give it a title.

 2. Choose tile type _Lines_.

     a.
-In DATA - Horizontal category - choose the correct data source.
+In DATA - Horizontal category - choose a data source.

     b.
 In DATA - Values - choose line/vertical data source.

     c.
 In FORMAT - Legend - set a legend position.

     d.
 In FORMAT - Axes - Primary Value Axis - Change number format to zero decimals.

     e.
 In FORMAT - Values - change number format to zero decimals and change data series color.
 Also set data point label to _custom_ and write {value}.
 This will make the values of each datapoint visible.

 3. Save and preview.

 ### Selections with dropdown